gvwilson/thirdbit/src/fiction/iffy/index.md

 "We will try an alternative framing."*

 *Iffy sipped her tea.
-"How is it?" her First asked
+"How is it?" her First asked,
-as she seated herself on the other side of the narrow table where Aunt Naggie usually sat.*
+seating herself on the other side of the narrow table in Aunt Naggie's usual place.*

 *"It's wonderful."
 Iffy hesitated, then set the mug down.